The Stability of Online Algorithms in Performative Prediction

-\paragraph{Guaranteeing Performative Stability in New Regimes.} As a final corollary, we highlight how the reduction to online learning can be used to guarantee stability in new domains (or in old domains at faster rates).
+As a final corollary, we highlight how the reduction to online learning can be used to guarantee stability in new domains (or in old domains at faster rates).
 In particular, to get a $\widetilde{\cO}(1/T)$ rate for stability, prior work required that the losses $\ell$ were \emph{pointwise} strongly convex.
 That is for every $z$, $\ell(z;\theta)$ is a strongly convex function in $\theta$.
-If we don't add a regularizer, this fails for the two most common losses in machine learning: log loss $ \log(1 + \exp(-y \cdot \theta^\top x)$ and squared loss $(y-\theta^\top x)^2$.
+If we don't add a regularizer, this fails for the two most common losses in machine learning: log loss $ \log(1 + \exp(-y \cdot \theta^\top x))$ and squared loss $(y-\theta^\top x)^2$.

 These losses are however exp-concave and one can achieve $\log(T)$ regret for these problems using second-order methods.
 Using this connection, we can establish the first positive results for performative stability in these common settings (and with fast rates). \begin{corollary} Let $\ell_1, \dots, \ell_T$ be a sequence of losses that are $\alpha$-exp-concave for $\alpha > 0$.
 That is, for every $\theta \in \R^d$, $\nabla^2 \ell_t(\theta) - \alpha \nabla \ell_t(\theta) \nabla \ell_t(\theta)^\top$ is a positive semi-definite matrix.
-There exists an efficient online algorithm, the online Newton step algorithm, that guarantees that for $T\geq 4$:
+There exists an efficient deterministic online algorithm, the online Newton step algorithm, that guarantees that for $T\geq 4$:

 Consequently, if the learner produces iterates $\theta_t$ by running online Newton step on the losses $\ell(z_t,\theta)$ for $z_t \sim \cD(\theta_t)$.
 The uniform distribution over iterates $\theta_1,\dots \theta_T$ is performatively stable: